 How come Google crawls some sites in real time?

-by dustin.green , in category: SEO , 2 months ago
+by dustin.green , in category: SEO , a year ago

 How come Google crawls some sites in real time?